 This Waorani elder uses a blowpipe and darts for hunting.

-On February 27, 2019, the Waorani officially sued the government of Ecuador.
-They did not know if they would succeed.
+The Waorani filed their lawsuit.
+They said that the government could not sell their land.
+It did not have their permission.
+The Waorani did not know if they would succeed.
 But, they knew they had to try.